PetarMc1/docs/docs/fish-tracker/mod/features.md

 - Supports various fish rarities.

 :::warning
-New Entry Detection might not work since new cosmosmc fish changes.
-A fix might not be available!
+New Entry Detection was fixed in version [v1.0.5](https://github.com/PetarMc1/fish-tracker-mod/releases/tag/1.0.5) of the mod!
+It sends the fish rarity with the name in versons v1.0.4 and below, causing new entry fish to have their rarity in the name too.
+So instad of `Koi` it sends `Bronze Koi`.
 :::

 ### New Entry Detection